 - Global Arbitration Review

 - ICC International Court of Arbitration Bulletin

 - International Arbitration Law Review

-- International Journal of Arab Arbitration
+- International Journal of Arab ArbitrationJournal of International Arbitration

-- Journal of International Arbitration
+- Journal of International Dispute Settlement

 - Stockholm International Arbitration Review (continued by European International Arbitration Review)

 - World Arbitration & Mediation Report (continued by World Arbitration & Mediation Review)

 There are many resources that take a practical approach to international commercial arbitration and are therefore well-suited to attorneys and judges who find themselves involved in international arbitration proceedings.